Bitcoin-ABC/bitcoin-abc/doc/standards/ecash-alias.md

 Aliases are registered by creating a "Registration Transaction" with the following properties:
 1. An output paying the required amount to a designated "Registration Address", and
-2. An output with an OP_RETURN containing 3 data pushes:
+2. An output with an OP_RETURN containing 4 data pushes:
     1. A push of the 4-byte protocol identifier.
+    2. A push of a version number.
+    3. A push of the Alias.
-    2. A push of a CashAddr payload.
+    4. A push of a CashAddr payload.
 This information defines the "Alias Address".
-    3. A push of the Alias itself.

 ### The Registration Address